zachlatta/school/sophomore/world-history/summer-work/question-responses.md

 1. Describe how the scientific advancements of the 19th century brought the history of beverages full circle.
-2. Which water's quality is more tightly controlled-tap or bottled?
+2. Which waters' quality is more tightly controlled-tap or bottled?
 3. How many people have no access to safe water today?
 4. How has access to water affected international relations?